Configure Advanced Threat Protection in Azure SQL Managed Instance

 Navigate to the configuration page of the instance of SQL Managed Instance you want to protect.
 Under Security, select Security Center.

 In the Azure Defender for SQL configuration page

 - Configure the Send alerts to email address to receive security alerts upon detection of anomalous database activities.

 - Select the Azure storage account where anomalous threat audit records are saved.

 - Select the Advanced Threat Protection types that you would like configured.
 Learn more about Advanced Threat Protection alerts.

-Click Save to save the new or updated Advanced Data Security policy.
+Click Save to save the new or updated Azure Defender for SQL policy.